micd-up/micd-up-releases/README.md

 ## Privacy

-HotDictation processes all audio locally using whisper.cpp.
+Mic'd Up processes all audio locally using whisper.cpp.
 No audio or transcriptions are ever sent to external servers.
 Your voice data stays on your Mac.

 ## License